tonstack/wsadnlroxy/README.md

 ### Connecting

-Create an active websocket connection to the proxy server, specify in the query parameters `dest_host` of the destination server that supports TCP. Например `?dest_host=127.0.0.1:2035`
+Create an active websocket connection to the proxy server, specify in the query parameters `dest_host` of the destination server that supports TCP.
+For example `?dest_host=127.0.0.1:2035`